 “Told ya,” Bucky says.

-“BULLSHIT!”
-I shout.
+“BULLSHIT,” I shout.
 The ASC channel is still on, but I don’t care.
 I’ve never seen anything like it without a suit assist.

 “I’m looking at the readouts right now,” Bucky says, holding up a holographic vidpad with a three-dimensional image of Cribbens’ suit.
 A crapload of datapoints scrolls by that nobody ever reads.
 Well, maybe Laura reads that shit.
 All I care about is how many parts of the suit are blinking red.
 “No assist, Rick.
 Cribbens did it on his own.”